ducin/ducin.dev/posts/software-architecture-terminology-pocketbook-intro.md

 This document briefly describes dozens of **important software architecture** topics, terms, acronyms, strategies, characteristics, and so on.
+It shows the **relations** between them and outlines **how endlessly interdisciplinary Software Architecture is**.

 ## Motivation